On the parallel solution of hydro-mechanical problems with fracture networks and contact conditions: Numerical experiments

 \subsection{Software implementation}

-The coupled hydro-mechanical model has been implemented in the open-source code Flow123d \cite{Brezina2021Flow123d}.
-The software provides solution of finite element models of processes in porous media built on top of meshes which combine tetrahedral, triangular and line elements to represent the bulk material, fractures and their intersections.
-The implementation is natively parallel.
-The computational mesh is partitioned into subdomains using the ParMETIS \cite{karypis1998parallel} library and parallel matrices and vectors are assembled in the PETSc format \cite{petsc-www,petsc-user-ref}.
+The coupled hydro-mechanical model has been implemented in the open-source code Flow123d \cite{Brezina2021Flow123d}, which is developed by the authors.
+The software provides the solution of finite element models of processes in porous media built on top of meshes, that combine tetrahedral, triangular, and line elements to represent the bulk material, fractures, and their intersections, respectively.
+The implementation supports running on parallel architectures.
+The computational mesh is created by the GMSH mesh generator \cite{geuzaine2009gmsh} and partitioned into subdomains using the ParMETIS \cite{karypis1998parallel} library.
+Parallel matrices and vectors are assembled in the PETSc format \cite{petsc-www,petsc-user-ref}.
 We use PETSc solvers to solve linear algebra problems.
 Specifically, for hydraulic problems, we utilize the parallel version of conjugate gradients combined with the BoomerAMG algebraic multigrid preconditioner \cite{yang2002boomeramg}.

-For the parallel solution of arising contact problems having a form of the QP problem with inequality constraints, we used our software package PERMON (Parallel, Efficient, Robust, Modular, Object-oriented, Numerical toolbox) \cite{permon-www,HapHorPos-HPCSE-16}.
-PERMON is built on top of PETSc, mainly its linear algebraic part and it is available for free under the FreeBSD open-source license.
+For the parallel solution of the mechanical QP problems, we used the software package PERMON \cite{permonweb,HapHorPos-HPCSE-16}, which is developed by the authors.
+PERMON is built on top of PETSc, mainly its linear algebraic part, and it is available for free under the FreeBSD open-source license \cite{permongit}.

-PERMON extends PETSc by adding specific functionality and algorithms for large-scale sparse QP problems as well as FETI-type domain decomposition methods.
+PERMON extends PETSc by adding specific functionality and algorithms for large-scale sparse QP problems, as well as FETI-type domain decomposition methods \cite{DosHorKuc-CNME-06}.
 The same coding style is employed, allowing users familiar with PETSc to utilize these features with minimal effort.
-Among the primary applications are contact problems in mechanics, such as those involving opening and closing fractures, like the problem represented by equation \eqref{eq:mech_alg_split}.
+Among the primary applications are contact problems in mechanics, such as those involving opening and closing fractures, like the problem represented by \cref{eq:mech_alg_split}.

-PermonQP provides a base for solving QP problems.
-It includes data structures, transforms, algorithms, and supporting functions for QP.
-The global primal data are passed to PermonQP and specific QP transforms (\ttt{QPT}) provided by PermonQP are called, so that resulting QP in general with the bound and equality constraints is then solved with the \ttt{QPSSolve} function.
+The main part of PERMON, PermonQP, provides a base for solving QP problems.
+It includes data structures, transformations, algorithms, and supporting functions for QP.
 The parallelization is primarily done through the row-wise distribution of the matrices and vectors with communication realized by an MPI library.